-Visitors from the United States like to visit the apartments used by President Eisenhower, who was granted the right to stay in Culzean Castle whenever he wished (for a unique overnight stay, guests can rent out his rooms).
+Visitors from the United States like to visit the apartments used by President Eisenhower.
+The legendary American was granted the right to stay in Culzean Castle whenever he wished in acknowledgement for his role in helping win WW2.
+For a unique overnight stay, guests can rent out his rooms.
 Free guided tours are available daily.

-The castle grounds cover more than 568 acres of countryside and gardens, their most striking features being the Fountain Court, the Walled Garden with its colorful flowerbeds, and Sir Herbert Maxwell's Scottish Garden.
+The castle grounds cover more than 568 acres of countryside and gardens.
+Their most striking features are the Fountain Court, the Walled Garden with its colorful flowerbeds, and Sir Herbert Maxwell's Scottish Garden.
 There's also a fun adventure playground for kids to enjoy.

 Closer to Ayr are the attractive ruins of the 16th-century Greenan Castle.
 The most striking feature is the impressive tower house, which seems to cling rather precariously to the clifftop and makes for a very dramatic photo op.
 Dating from the same period, Loudoun Hall is also of interest as Ayr's oldest house and is a rare example of Scottish architecture from the period.

 Official site: www.nts.org.uk/visit/places/culzean